Become an Early Childhood Teacher: Master’s of Early Childhood Education

 Erikson’s Early Childhood Education program faculty are nationally recognized.
 With specific research interests and decades of experience, each of our faculty enriches your academic experience, connecting you to new networks and the latest data.

-The Master’s in Early Childhood Education is a teacher licensure program and as such if you already have your Illinois Professional Educator License (PEL), this degree program isn’t for you.
+The Master’s in Early Childhood Education is a teacher licensure program.
+If you already have your Illinois Professional Educator License (PEL) in early childhood education, this degree program isn’t for you.
 The endorsements are embedded in the program plan and as such students are not able to select the individual endorsements and related coursework.

-Grant eligibility is contingent upon admission, enrollment, and completion of a grant application.
-Grants are conditioned on recipients, post-graduation, serving underinvested communities in Illinois for 4 years and participating in 2 years of a professional learning community; failure to meet these conditions will require, in most cases, repayment of tuition and fee amounts.
+Grant eligibility is contingent on indication of interest in the grants in the application for admission, admission to the MS Early Childhood Education, Triple Endorsement program, and an invite-only interview with ECE faculty.
+Grants are conditioned on recipients serving underinvested communities in Illinois or Chicago for 4 years post-graduation, and participating in 2 years of a professional learning community; failure to meet these conditions will require, in most cases, repayment of tuition and fee amounts.
 Additional criteria may apply.

-If you prefer not to apply to the Erikson Educator Impact Grant or are not awarded the grant, Erikson awards over $2 million in scholarships to students enrolled in our degree and certificate programs.
+If you prefer not to apply to the Erikson Educator Impact Grants or are not awarded a grant, Erikson awards over $2 million in scholarships to students enrolled in our degree and graduate certificate programs.
 Erikson also participates in the federal Direct Loan programs, and assuming you meet all eligibility requirements, you will have access to both Unsubsidized and Graduate PLUS loans to help finance your Erikson education.

 Over 90% of our students work either part-time or full-time as they are pursuing their Erikson degree.

-It’s important to note that you will be required to be available during business hours Monday through Friday during your student teaching for your student teaching placement, and you will have evening courses and methods seminars one to two nights per week.
+It’s important to note that you will be required to be available during business hours Monday through Friday during your practicum placement (last semester), and you will have evening courses and methods seminars one to two nights per week.
 We encourage you to plan ahead and communicate as necessary with your employer in advance of your program.

 The Career Services team also plans an annual social work, early education, and child development job fair for Erikson students and alumni.
 In concert with the job fair, you can submit your resume to be included in an annual Resume Book that we distribute to organizations and managers who are interested in hiring Erikson students and alumni.